 The following is a list of the artists and their artworks on view:

 Helen Lessick | “The Arbor Anime (Dance of the Trees)”

 Selfie with a Sculpture

 "Selfie with a Sculpture" was a campaign in collaboration with CVA that ran from June 8 to July 20 in an effort to promote the sculpture exhibition.
 The image pictured below was the logo used during the campaign and was designed by Cary High School student Chris Bartoldus.

 *Monthly Tours Led by Teen Docents on Final Fridays

 In addition to monthly Cary Art Loop Final Friday events we have added walking tours of the ASAP temporary public art lead by local high school students.

-Tours run through October 2018 and will pick up again in the spring of 2019.
+Tours run through October 2018 and will pick up again in April of 2019.